-What Is Leaky-Gut Syndrome?
+What Is Leaky Gut Syndrome?

-Some researchers claim that leaky-gut syndrome, or increased intestinal permeability, is implicated in dozens of diseases.
+Some researchers claim that leaky gut syndrome, or increased intestinal permeability, is implicated in dozens of diseases.
 The syndrome is the result of the wall of the small intestine being damaged.

 A healthy intestine allows only nutrients to pass into the bloodstream.
 When the intestine is damaged, larger molecules such as incompletely digested fats, proteins, starches, and even bacteria, also permeate the intestinal wall.

 The larger molecules, recognized by the body as foreign substances, can trigger an immune response in other organs.
-Some researchers claim that healing a leaky gut with strict diet and nutritional supplements can help control conditions such as insomnia, obesity, bad breath, as well as a wide range of diseases including asthma, eczema, and arthritis.
+Some researchers claim that healing a leaky gut with strict diet and nutritional supplements can help control conditions such as insomnia, obesity, bad breath, as well as a wide range of diseases, including asthma, eczema, and arthritis.

+Many researchers agree that the intestinal tract is a key player in the immune system, but whether or not the gut is the root of so many problems is still the subject of debate.
 The small intestine is a convoluted, 25-foot tube between the stomach and the large intestine.
-Its lining is comprised of millions of villi, or leaflike structures, which in turn are covered with millions of microvilli.
-The villi and microvilli harbor bacteria and yeast, which normally maintain a healthy balance and help to carry out the main function of the intestine which is to break down food into nutrients which the body can use, and to move along waste and harmful substances to the bowel.
+Its lining is comprised of millions of villi, or leaf-like structures, which in turn are covered with millions of microvilli.
+The villi and microvilli harbor bacteria and yeast, which normally maintain a healthy balance and help to carry out the main functions of the intestine, that is, to break down food into nutrients that the body can use and to move along waste and harmful substances to the bowel.
 Most of the potentially dangerous material a human encounters is in food, therefore the gut's immune function is crucial.
-Researchers now estimate that more than two thirds of all immune activity occurs in the gut.
+Researchers now estimate that more than two-thirds of all immune activity occurs in the gut.

-What Causes Leaky-Gut Syndrome?
+What Causes Leaky Gut Syndrome?

 In some people the wall of the gut seems to have been breached.
 Researchers are unsure how these microscopic breaches occur but possible causes include: